Selling Gifted Property vs. Selling Inherited Property

 However, he may be able to avoid the capital gains tax entirely — we’ll explain how below.

-If the house you are selling meets certain requirements, you can exclude up to $250,000 ($500,000 for those married filing jointly) from your capital gains from taxation.
+If the house you are selling meets certain requirements, you can exclude up to $250,000 ($500,000 for those married filing jointly) of your capital gains from taxation.

 To qualify for the home sale exclusion, you must meet all of the following criteria: